cornelltech/INFO-5400/Assignments-Schedule.md

 #### Final Project checkpoint
 Students will submit a short report on their final project outline and describe the project status/progress.
 (Graded Pass/Fail) This checkpoint is due **10/17**.

-#### Final Project checkpoint
-Students will submit a short report on their final project outline and describe the project status/progress.
-(Graded Pass/Fail) This checkpoint is due 10/17.

-More details on the lab to come.

 #### Lab 2:
 Pairs of students will critique a popular press article, beginning by reading the research article being described.
 Presentation is as for HW1, due on 11/7.